 Pravda is a favourite Wellington restaurant of mine for a late afternoon glass of wine (they have a loyalty stamp card!).
 It’s proximity to all parts of the Wellington CBD also makes it convenient for lunch meetings and they’re famous for their cheese scones.

 My risotto was nice but didn’t look photographically impressive.
 The chocolate mud cake however both looked and tasted AMAZING but it’s too rich to consume alone.

 When available the freshly shucked oysters are a highlight as was their cute Airmail Cocktail and my Whitebait Fitter Sandwich.
-It is slightly noisy during busy periods which can make it challenging to converse with a large group of people.
+This is a top restaurant in Wellington but slightly noisy during busy periods which can make it challenging to converse with a large group of people.